MiRitter87/trading-cockpit-frontend/README.md

 - Number of instruments showing a bullish reversal
 - Number of instruments showing a bearish reversal
 - Number of instruments that are churning

+The dashboard also provides a view to determine the status of the current market health.
+In this view you can select a sector or industry group.
+The following metrics are calculated then:

+- RS Number
+- Up/Down Volume Ratio
+- Number of Distribution Days
+- Status of the Swingtrading Environment
+- Number of stocks near 52-week high and low
+- Number of stocks that traded up or down on volume (5 day period)

 ### Charts
 The application provides a multitude of charts that are grouped in statistical and price/volume charts.